KDStanhope/JPEXIF/README.md

 <H1>exiftool Batch</H1>

 This is an add on and a little bit messy but it gets the job done.
+Still relevant in 2022

 <H2><b>Preface:</b></H2>